EthanMinton/megr2157-portfolio/docs/assignments/A04/index.md

 ### Assumptions

-The directions give us a multitude of variables that we are required to utilize through this assignment.
+The directions give us a multitude of variables that we are required to utilize in this assignment.
 These variables include the Force applied, P = 300 N; the max allowable deflection, defl_max = 0.3 mm; and the Factor of safety, FOS = 3.
 There are then a handful of variables that we must make assumptions about based on our own decisions.
 For material properties, I chose PLA plastic, as it is considered a common and reliable standard for 3D print design.
 Using MatWeb (link within resources), I was able to find information on its mechanical properties that are required to perform later calculations.
 For its yield strength, I decided to utilize the average value listed under "Tensile Strength, Yield," which was 45.2 MPa (Stress_yield = 45.2 MPa).
 I then grabbed the Modulus of Elasticity average, which was valued at 2.35 GPa, or as I had listed within my work, 2,350 MPa (defl_max = 2350 MPa)

 <img width="1890" height="595" alt="image" src="https://github.com/user-attachments/assets/b99c77c4-6462-40d7-8af9-c3a75cb5c07d" />